-IpsiHand exoskeleton uniquely leverages brain-computer interface technology for chronic stroke rehabilitation
+IpsiHand robotic hand-piece uniquely leverages brain-computer interface technology for chronic stroke rehabilitation

 IpsiHand also has been granted U.S. FDA Breakthrough Device Designation